VincentPauley/movie-rest-api/README.md

 ### Tasks for Saturday

-[ ] - genre chip: receives an ID as a prop and renders a chip with the right label - removes need for one of the joins in global search
+[X] - genre chip: receives an ID as a prop and renders a chip with the right label - removes need for one of the joins in global search
 [ ] - Edit movie genres full replacement and cleanup
 [ ] - delete movie record and genre entries

+## Tags

+- guilty pleasure
+- elite trash
+- absurd comedy (comedey sub-genre)
+- silly
+-